 Under the EU 261 Rule, passengers who departed from an EU airport or arrived at an EU airport with an EU regulated airline and land at their destination more than 3 hours later than anticipated, could be entitled to claim flight delay compensation.

 At the time of delay your airline should have automatically offered you complimentary food and drinks, vouchers or even a hotel room should the delay require a stopover.
 However, if that didn’t happen and you have kept receipts of any reasonable expenses you incurred at the airport due to the delay then these should be included to help support your claim.

-It is also worth noting that if your flight was delayed for more than 5 hours then you were under no obligation to take the flight.
-In this scenario the airline had a legal obligation to provide you with a full refund for the flight, for any missed connections and a flight back to your airport of origin if your delayed flight was part of an onward connection.
+It is worth noting that if your flight was delayed for more than 5 hours then you were under no obligation to take the flight.
+In this scenario the airline has a legal obligation to provide you with a full refund for the flight, for any missed connections and a flight back to your airport of origin if your delayed flight was part of an onward connection.
 If you did take the delayed flight, then your compensation could be paid at the highest rate for delays.

 Flight Delay Compensation Stages